-Hoi An is full of wonderful delights, from the Ancient Town, markets, the beach, or even excursions such as the My Son temples just outside of the city.
+Hoi An is one of the most beautiful places in Vietnam and full of wonderful delights.
+From the Ancient Town, markets, the beach, or even excursions such as the My Son temples just outside of the city.
 One of the biggest highlights is the Ancient Town, which dates from the 15th to 19th Century and consists of over 1000 timber-framed buildings.

 Within the Ancient Town you will find temples, assembly halls, a famous Japanese Bridge, communal houses and various other architecture monuments.
 A good way to explore the Ancient Town of Hoi An is to get a ticket which gives you access to 5 out of about 22 attractions!
 With this, you get 5 stubs, and when you go into a place the ticket control will take one of the stubs in exchange for entry.